The secret life of Lutheran chorales – Agnethe & Leah

 Martin Luther’s chorale melodies are familiar to many people.
 They are still sung in churches and in concert halls, absorbed into living traditions and the classical canon.
 We want you to hear these unassuming tunes differently.

 We will explore the origins of Luther’s chorales; Latin plainsong and polyphony by composers like Guillaume Dufay.
 Then we will perform Luther’s own hymns, in versions printed for amateurs at home.
-Finally you will hear Scandinavian folk hymns, based on Luther’s tunes but enriched with startling unexpected chromatics.
+Finally you will hear Scandinavian folk hymns, based on Luther’s tunes but enriched with startling unexpected chromatics and sweeping embellishments.

 We’ll make you see the humble hymn in a different light!